 4.2.1 With regard to the licensing of garages, and/or filling stations, Section 176 of the 2003 Act prohibits the sale or supply of alcohol from premises that are used primarily as a garage.
 However, the Licensing Authority will use the court's approach based on intensity of use, to establish primary use.
 Where such applications are submitted, the Licensing Authority will expect sufficient relevant evidence to accompany the application form to prove the issue of primary use.
-Where there is any doubt the Licensing Manager will determine whether or not any premises are used primarily as a garage.
+Where there is any doubt the - Licensing specialist will determine whether or not any premises are used primarily as a garage.

-4.3 Mobile Premises
+4.3 Mobile Premises and Temporary Structures

 - 4.3.1 Where licensable activities take place in mobile vehicles, a Premises Licence will be required for the land upon which the vehicle operates.
 The Operating Schedule must indicate the specific pitch from where trading is to take place. - 4.3.2 As this type of premises is likely to cause people to congregate, the Licensing Authority shall expect applicants to demonstrate specific measures to prevent Crime and Disorder and Public Nuisance.
-In addition, the Licensing Authority shall expect the applicant to consider specific measures to ensure that litter from such premises is regularly disposed of and that the licensee has adopted a Litter Policy as set out above.
+In addition, the Licensing Authority shall expect the applicant to consider specific measures to ensure that litter from such premises is regularly disposed of and that the licensee has adopted a Litter Policy as set out above. - 4.3.3 Where temporary structures are used for licensable activities they shall be shown on plan of the premises as the location where they will take place.
+Once a premises licence has been granted, the location of those structures may not change until an application for a full or minor variation of the premises licence has been submitted and granted.